If you want to try your hand at making your own kitty treats, our salmon cat treats recipe is a great place to start!

 Alternative Ingredients for Your Homemade Cat Treats

-Every ingredient in our salmon cat treats recipe can be swapped out for another.
+Every ingredient in our salmon cat treat recipe can be swapped out for another.
 Yep, even the water!

 Let’s break it down by ingredient and check out some other things you can use.
-All of these alternatives are human foods that are safe for cats.
+All of these alternatives are human-made foods that are safe for cats.

 If your cat doesn’t go nuts for salmon, try using:

-Just keep in mind that while the canned tuna, chicken & cat food fairly even swaps, you may need to adjust the water and flour for the other alternatives.
+Just keep in mind that while canned tuna, chicken, and cat food can be fairly easily swapped, you may need to adjust the water and flour for the other alternatives.

 For cats with sensitive stomachs or wheat allergies, you can use oatmeal or coconut flour.